wesleylp/CPE775/README.md

 ### Requirements
 * Linux (might work with other Operational Systems, but it was not tested).
-* [Conda] (https://conda.io/docs/user-guide/install/index.html): package, dependency and environment management.
+* [Conda](https://conda.io/docs/user-guide/install/index.html): package, dependency and environment management.

 ### Guide